Keypoint-GraspNet: Keypoint-based 6-DoF Grasp Generation from the Monocular RGB-D input: Experiments

 \subsection{Dataset Generation}

-The ground truth annotations required for training can be generated given the grasp poses and camera poses.
+The ground truth training annotations are generated from known grasp poses and camera poses.
 To train and evaluate \netNameS, we generate a synthetic dataset based on the primitive shape and grasp family idea \cite{ps2022}.
-A grasp family is a pre-defined parametric grasp pose distribution for a shape primitive given its sizes.
-With the continuous, closed-form descriptions, uniformly sample the grasps using a set covering based on spatial and angular distance thresholds.
+A grasp family is a pre-defined parametric grasp pose space for a shape primitive instance.
+With the continuous, closed-form grasp pose descriptions, uniformly sample the grasps and create a set covering based on spatial and angular distance thresholds.

-Six shape categories are adopted from \cite{ps2022}: \textit{Cylinder}, \textit{Ring}, \textit{Stick}, \textit{Sphere}, \textit{Semi-sphere}, \textit{Cuboid}.
+Six shape categories are used \cite{ps2022}: \textit{Cylinder}, \textit{Ring}, \textit{Stick}, \textit{Sphere}, \textit{Semi-sphere}, \textit{Cuboid}.
 For single-object scenes, randomly choose a shape class, and generate an object of random size and color.
 Place the object on a table with a random stable pose.
 For grasp annotations, sample object-frame grasp poses from uniform set coverings of the pre-defined grasp families.
 Grasps causing collision between a virtual gripper model and the table or other objects are removed.
 For multi-object data, the procedure is repeated to place one object per shape in the scene.
 Finally, 5 virtual camera poses are sampled for RGB-D image rendering.
 We generate $1000$ single-object scenes following the above procedure, and divide them into an $80\%$/$20\%$ training/testing split.
-In addition, $200$ multi-object test scenes are created to examine \netNameS's ability to generalize to cluttered test cases.
-In summary, $4000$ single-object training data, $1000$ single-object testing data, and $1000$ multi-object testing data are generated.
+We also create, $200$ multi-object test scenes to examine \netNameS's generalization ability to cluttered test cases.
+In total, $4000$ single-object training , $1000$ single-object testing , and $1000$ multi-object testing data instances are generated.

 \textbf{Rationale behind primitive shapes: } We first argue for the benefit of primitive shapes for evaluation.
 Evaluating both the accuracy and comprehensiveness of a predicted set requires annotations with sufficient coverage of grasp space \cite{deepgrasp2018, 6dofGraspNet2019, ContactGraspNet2021}.
 Recent literature \cite{jacquard2018,graspnet1b2020, acronym2021} adopts a sample-then-verify process done in simulation.
-However, sampling approachs lead to biased or incorrect results \cite{sampleInvest, gknet2021}, which negatively impacts training and evaluation.
+However, sampling leads to biased or incorrect results \cite{sampleInvest, gknet2021}, which negatively impacts training and evaluation.